pujarianil4/pujarianil4/README.md

 <br />

-Hi, I'm [Anil Pujari](https://anilpujari.me/), a passionate Full Stack Web Developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Anil Pujari](https://anilpujari.me/), As a Full Stack Blockchain Engineer, I specialize in developing decentralized applications using ReactJS, NodeJS, Solidity, and other web technologies.
+My passion for writing clean and scalable code combined with my analytical problem-solving skills allows me to create robust, bug-free applications that deliver exceptional results.
+With extensive experience in building blockchain-based solutions, I have a deep understanding of the underlying technologies and their implementation.
+As a collaborative team player, I excel in working in cross-functional teams and have a proven track record of successfully delivering complex projects on time.
+I am constantly learning and exploring new technologies to stay ahead of the curve in the rapidly evolving world of blockchain and Web3